root-gg/plik/README.md

 Beacause stream mode isn't stateless.
 As the uploader request will block on one plik instance the downloader request **MUST** go to the same instance to succeed.
 The load balancing strategy **MUST** be aware of this and route stream requests to the same instance by hashing the file id.

 Here is an example of how to achieve this using nginx and a little piece of LUA.
 Make sur your nginx server is built with LUA scripting support.
-You might want to install the nginx-extras package with built-in LUA support from nginx repository.
+You might want to install the "nginx-extras" Debian package (>1.7.2) with built-in LUA support.
 ```
 upstream plik {
     server 127.0.0.1:8080;